apauley/HollingBerries/java/bmaunde/Parallelized_Runnable/README.md

 >To build using the provided file, you will need ant - preferably version 1.6 or later.

 **Location of the Produce.csv file**
->You need to put the **produce.csv** file in the directory with this README.md file, the build file and src folder file (the Parallelized folder according to the setup in GIT).
+>You need to put the **produce.csv** file in the directory with this README.md file, the build file and src folder file (the Parallelized_Runnable folder according to the setup in GIT).
 The root directory of the application.
 If you get the *FileNotFoundException*, the most probable reason is that you have put this file in the wrong directory.

 ## Building the Application